Wappsto/javascript-wappsto-wapp/README.md

 let allReadOnlyValues = await Wappsto.Value.findAllByName('Value name', true);
 ```

-To request access to a value with a spefict type, use `findByType`.
+To request access to a value with a specific type, use `findByType`.

 ```javascript
 let oneValue = await Wappsto.Value.findByType('Type name');